 corrected when the dog reaches maturity.

-but doing the surgery will not solve the problem.
-Tracking down the offending allergen and removing it from
+surgery will not solve the problem.
+Tracking down the offending allergen and removing it from the environment

 Entropian can also be cause by stress – commonly referred to as "stress entropion" – this is again a temporary